Research Publications Funding Professor People Course

 Bibliography

-@INPROCEEDINGS{lee04:fmri, title={{Observing Effects of Attention on Presence with fMRI}}, author={Sungkil Lee and Gerard J. Kim and Janghan Lee}, booktitle={{Proc.
+@inproceedings{lee04:fmri, title={{Observing Effects of Attention on Presence with fMRI}}, author={Sungkil Lee and Gerard J. Kim and Janghan Lee}, booktitle={{Proc.
 ACM VR Software and Tech.}}, pages={73--80}, year={2004} }

 27336, College of Software, Sungkyunkwan University, Tel. +82 31-299-4917, Seobu-ro 2066, Jangan-gu, Suwon, 16419, South Korea